Gold Coast Airport: History

 In 1989, the airport welcomed its first international charter service from New Zealand, and by 1999 Air New Zealand low-cost subsidiary Freedom Air started scheduled no-frills service from Hamilton, New Zealand with Boeing 737s.
 In 2007 the airport celebrated the arrival of AirAsia X, which began services directly to Kuala Lumpur, Malaysia, and Tigerair Australia, which started services to Melbourne.
 Subsequently, the airport has had flights from Air Pacific from Nadi, Fiji.
 Jetstar to Tokyo and Osaka.
 Services to New Zealand increased as well, with Jetstar, Air New Zealand and Pacific Blue flying to Auckland, Wellington and Christchurch.
 Airnorth also started services to the airport from Darwin, via Mount Isa.
 In addition, Virgin Blue announced direct services from Canberra and Townsville.
 This opened up connections between all three Queensland Airports-owned airports – Mount Isa Airport, Townsville Airport and Gold Coast Airport.

-2010 saw Jetstar announce the airport as its newest hub, increased services to Cairns and new direct services to Perth (discontinued in 2013) and Queenstown.
+In 2010 Jetstar announced the airport as its newest hub, increased services to Cairns and introduced direct services to Perth (suspended in 2013 but resumed in 2015) and Queenstown.
 Tiger Airways also announced their newest base at Avalon Airport in Geelong, and said that services from Avalon to the Gold Coast would commence later in the year; however, services to Adelaide would be cut due to delays in receiving new aircraft which were intended for their new Avalon base.

 On 26 October 2010, Gold Coast Airport was named the 2010 Major Airport of the Year 2010 by the Australian Airports Association (AAA).

 The Gold Coast Airport served as the official airport of the 2018 Commonwealth Games.

 In July 2023, Scoot suspended its Gold Coast route indefinitely, citing operational costs, leaving no direct route between the Gold Coast and Singapore.

 On 1 August 2023, Bonza announced it would open its third base at Gold Coast Airport, flying on 14 routes, 11 of which are not flown by other airlines.
 Bonza launched the new routes starting November 2023, but ceased all operations when it declared bankruptcy in April 2024.

-In October 2023, Jetstar replaced its Gold Coast to Tokyo route with Brisbane, to better utilize resources.
+In October 2023, Jetstar replaced its Gold Coast to Tokyo route with Brisbane, to better utilise resources.

 On 17 July 2024, AirAsia X announced it was ceasing operations to the Gold Coast from 1 December 2024 due to operational costs.
-Gold Coast airport now has severely limited international connections.

-However, despite numerous international service reductions, Gold Coast Airport will be the most connected Australian airport with New Zealand when, in June 2025, Jetstar will commence flights to Hamilton and Dunedin.